phaserjs/phaser-ce/README.md

 ## Requirements

-Phaser requires a web browser that supports the [canvas tag](http://caniuse.com/#feat=canvas).
+Phaser CE requires a web browser that supports the [canvas tag](http://caniuse.com/#feat=canvas).
 This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera on desktop. iOS Safari, Android Browser and Chrome for Android are supported on mobile.

-While Phaser does its best to ensure a consistent cross-platform experience, always be aware of browser and device limitations.
+While Phaser CE does its best to ensure a consistent cross-platform experience, always be aware of browser and device limitations.
 This is especially important with memory and GPU limitations on mobile, and legacy browser HTML5 compatibility.

 ### IE9